No results available

 If you’ve done your local swims and you’re looking to push your comfort zone with something special, this is your swim.

-The water can be choppy with some swell at the heads, but it’s generally manageable for confident swimmers.
+The water can be choppy with some swell at the heads, but it’s generally manageable for competent swimmers.
 March conditions are warm (22–24°C), with good visibility and incredible views.
 Expect a strong water safety presence throughout the course.

 Wetsuits are optional.
 This swim is designed for experienced swimmers with solid ocean confidence and the ability to manage distance and conditions.
 Full safety support is provided across the course.